Unexpected Ways Physical Therapists Can Help Men

 Neuro Rehab for Concussion and TBI

-Concussions often come to mind while playing football, soccer or other contact sports.
+Concussions often come to mind while playing football, soccer or, other contact sports.
 But falls, workplace accidents, motor vehicle accidents, and assaults are other common causes of a concussion or traumatic brain injury.
 More than 8 million people a year go to the emergency room after a fall at home.
 Falls can happen anywhere.
 You could fall off a ladder, trip in the garage, or slip on wet steps outside.
-At construction sites, workplace injuries include falling from scaffolding, getting hit on the head, and slipping.
+At construction sites, workplace injuries can include falling from scaffolding or getting hit on the head and slipping.
 Neuro rehab and physical therapists help patients recover from a concussion or traumatic brain injury.
 Occupational and speech therapy can assist with activities of daily living, memory, and speech problems related to a TBI.
-Concussion management is a process and takes a team of professionals to properly diagnose, treat, and provide follow-up care.
+Concussion management is a process that takes a team of professionals to properly diagnose, treat, and provide follow-up care.
 A physical therapist should be an essential part of that team.

 Vestibular Therapy for Issues with Vertigo or Balance